asprague/django-sky-visitor/README.md

 # Features

-  * Subclass the User model to add your own fields, making queries easier to write
   * Class-based view implementations of all of the views
   * Email-based authentication.
 Entirely hides username from the user experience and allows an email-focused experience.
   * Invitations
   * Password rules
+  * Subclass the User model to add your own fields, making queries easier to write (this will be deprecated when Django core implements their solution)

 This library addresses many of the problems discussed on the Django wiki about [how to improve contrib.auth](https://code.djangoproject.com/wiki/ContribAuthImprovements).

+## Subclassing User
+The Django core developers are working on creating a solution for adding fields to the user model (see [discussion thread](https://groups.google.com/forum/#!topic/django-developers/PLTW8Mon9QU/discussion)).
+Please be advised that when Django core adds support for extending user fields, this app will depricate it's subclassing solution and provide an upgrade path.

 # Usage